elton-develcode/TodoListReact/README.md

 ## Summary
 </br>

-The **Lm-Instala-Translations** is a module for defining the system language **Instala** will be configured, such as labels and messages and data visualization.
+The **Lm-Instala-Provider** is a module to assist in the management of service providers and installers.
+It associates a provider with an craftsman.

 </br>